 This might sound like: “I’m sorry, okay?!?
 Gosh!
 Can’t you let it go?!”

-What’s really being communicated here is: “I’m just saying I’m sorry so you’ll leave me alone about this and not make me feel uncomfortable anymore.”
+What’s being communicated here is: “I’m just saying I’m sorry so you’ll leave me alone about this and not make me feel uncomfortable anymore.”

 The sarcastic apology.

 Maybe you’ve heard someone say, “Well, I’m sorry you feel that way.”
 Another common sarcastic apology is, “I’m sorry you’re so sensitive.”
 Apologies of this nature place the blame on the other person for their feelings or perceptions.
 It is important to take responsibility for how you may have come across.
 After all, sarcasm is the complete opposite of sincerity.
-In order for any repair to happen in the relationship, apologies must be sincere.
+For any repair to happen in the relationship, apologies must be sincere.

 How to Express a Good and Effective Apology

-Start with by checking your body language and tone of voice.
+Start by checking your body language and tone of voice.
 They need to match the words you are using and the message you want the other person to receive.
 Convey respect and humility by using a softer tone and maintaining a relaxed stance.
 This does not mean you need to grovel in shame.
 You can apologize with humility and also maintain your dignity.